-A unique blend of fundamental art and design principles, comprehensive liberal arts studies and active practice in emerging technologies—all connected to current trends in the profession, the Graphic Design & Digital Media major will give you an expansive design education as well as the extensive exposure to the world of ideas and information that you'll need to become the creative problem-solver the visual communication field demands.
+A unique blend of fundamental art and design principles, comprehensive liberal arts studies and active practice in emerging technologies—all connected to current trends in the profession, the Graphic Design & Digital Media BFA program will give you an expansive design education as well as the extensive exposure to the world of ideas and information that you'll need to become the creative problem-solver the visual communication field demands.

 - cutting-edge design instruction and courses

 - hands-on studio approach to traditional and digital media art classes